-The sub-funds may, to a lesser extent, use credit derivatives such as credit-linked securities, total return swaps, credit default swaps on different types of underlying assets (specific issuers, credit indices, ABS indices or other bond indices) to build up net short or net long exposures in individual market segments (region, sector, rating), currencies or specific issuers.
+The sub-funds may use credit derivatives such as credit-linked securities, total return swaps, credit default swaps on different types of underlying assets (specific issuers, credit indices, ABS indices or other bond indices) to build up net short or net long exposures in individual market segments (region, sector, rating), currencies or specific issuers.

 Apart from money market instruments, all the instruments used shall take account of the end of the sub-funds' term in respect of their maturity and have no maturities occurring later than the end of the sub-funds' term.
-As a result, the sub-funds may hold up to 50% of fund assets in liquid assets, money market instruments and money market funds between 12 and 6 months before maturity and up to 100% of fund assets in the last 6 months before maturity.
+As a result, the sub-funds may hold up to 50% of fund assets in bank deposits, money market instruments and money market funds between 12 and 6 months before maturity and up to 100% of fund assets in the last 6 months before maturity.

-If the liquidation of the respective sub-fund at the end of the term would have an adverse impact on the value of the portfolio due to prevailing market circumstances, the Management Company may bring forward the liquidation and payment of the final maturity amount in the interests of the investors in accordance with the provisions set out in the "Redemption of units" section of this Sales Prospectus.
+If the liquidation of the sub-fund at the end of the term results in an adverse situation for the value of the portfolio due to prevailing market conditions, the Management Company may bring forward or postpone the liquidation and payment of the final maturity amount in the interests of the investors in accordance with the provisions set out in the "Redemption of units" section of this Sales Prospectus.
+In such a case, investors will be informed by means of an investor notice in accordance with section "Regular reports and publication."

 To achieve the sub-funds' investment objectives, the Board of Directors may cease issuing units in the sub-funds at any time following the initial issuing period.
+Thereafter, the Board of Directors may also resume issuing units in the sub-funds at any time.
 The redemption of units shall be possible at any time until five working days before the end of the sub-funds' term using the procedure described in the section "Redemption of units" in this Sales Prospectus.